axiom-crypto/keystore-periphery/README.md

 The KSS will cache an L1 blockhash in the module's storage, after which it can verify a keystore state root against the L1 blockhash with an L1 storage proof.

-For L2s that do not enshrine L1 blockhash access, the module exposes the following alternative interface (not currently implemented).
+For L2s that do not enshrine L1 blockhash access, the module will expose the following alternative interface, which is **not currently implemented**.

 ```solidity
 /// On L1 Broadcaster contract